 - Calculate your health care costs.
 Take a close look at how much you’ll need each year to get routine medical care and prescriptions.
-Also, this is where the Aetna HealthSave Plan with HSA can be particularly beneficial.
+Also, this is where the Aetna HealthSave (HSA) plan can be particularly beneficial.
 Your HSA contributions (made while you are eligible to contribute), grow tax-free and can help pay your health care expenses in retirement.
 Just remember that once you are enrolled in any part of Medicare, you will not be eligible to contribute to an HSA nor to receive Adobe HSA contributions.
-See Becoming Medicare eligible.
+See Becoming Medicare Eligible.

 - Identify opportunities to downsize.
 Is your home paid off?
 Have you reduced your debt as much as possible?
 Are you enrolled in the most cost-effective benefit plans?
 Take this time to streamline your finances so that you have fewer strains during retirement.

 Adobe values and appreciates the contributions every employee makes to the company.
 When you retire, we want to honor that contribution by helping you adjust to this new chapter in life.
 See the table below for information on managing your Adobe benefits in retirement.
 If you retire after age 50 and have twenty-five years of Adobe service, see Creative Cloud and Matching Gift [PDF].